MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2021.md

   - \* Integral Extensions, Valuations and Dedekind Domains
   - \* Basics of (Affine) Algebraic Geometry

-The following people, other than the leaders, have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
+The following people, other than the leader(s), have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
 They have also presented in these classes time to time.
 Students marked (\*) did the \* topic above.
 They also did projects on some topics, mentioned in brackets beside their names.

 - Mainak Samanta (B2) (Finite Norm Property of Integral Domains)
 - Saheb Mohapatra (B2) (Euclidean Domains with Unique Quotient and Remainder)